amundo/x-ling-parser/README.md

 # x-ling-parser
-A thing that converts a particular flavor of XLing XML to JSON.
+A thing that converts a particular flavor of XLing XML to JSON for docling.
 Not an SIL project.